harishch4/harishch4.github.io/_posts/2026-08-12-cache-fundamentals-and-way-locking.md

 | 2 | one line | one line | one line | one line |
 | ... | ... | ... | ... | ... |

-A memory block still maps to exactly one set, but it may occupy any way within that set.
+A memory block still maps to only one set, so lookup remains limited.
+Within that set, however, the block may occupy any of four ways.
+This is a **four-way set-associative cache**.

-Therefore:
+A way is easiest to understand as one column of this table.
+It is not normally one continuous region of application memory.
+Way 0 means one line slot in Set 0, another line slot in Set 1, another in Set 2, and so on across every set.

+This layout also gives us the cache-capacity formula.
+If every set contains one line per way, then

 $$
-\boxed{\text{total cache lines} = \text{number of sets} \times \text{number of ways}}
+\boxed{\text{total lines} = \text{number of sets} \times \text{number of ways}}.
 $$

-And the data capacity is:
+Each line holds `line size` bytes, so

 $$
-\boxed{\text{cache capacity} = \text{sets} \times \text{ways} \times \text{line size}}
+\boxed{\text{cache capacity} =
+\text{sets} \times \text{ways} \times \text{line size}}.
 $$

-For example, consider a cache with:

-- 256 sets
-- 4 ways per set
-- 64 bytes per line

-It contains:
+Take a cache with 256 sets, four ways, and 64-byte lines.
+It contains

 $$
-256 \times 4 = 1024\ \text{cache lines}
+256 \times 4 = 1024\ \text{lines},
 $$

-Its data capacity is:
+and its data capacity is

 $$
-256 \times 4 \times 64 = 65{,}536\ \text{bytes} = 64\ \text{KiB}
+256 \times 4 \times 64
+= 65{,}536\ \text{bytes}
+= 64\ \text{KiB}.
 $$

-This calculation usually excludes small amounts of metadata such as tags, valid bits, dirty bits, and replacement state.
+The formula counts the data stored in the lines.
+Real cache hardware also keeps metadata such as tags, valid bits, dirty bits, and replacement state, so the physical implementation needs slightly more storage than the advertised data capacity.

-## What Happens When a Set Is Full?
+We have now made lookup fast and reduced conflicts by giving each set several choices.
+We have not eliminated conflicts entirely.

+## Eviction Is the Cost of Having Finite Space

-Suppose four blocks mapping to Set 0 occupy all four ways.
-A fifth block also maps to Set 0.
+Suppose five different memory blocks map to Set 0 in our four-way cache.
+The first four blocks can occupy its four ways.
+When the fifth arrives, the set is full.

-The cache must select an existing line to remove before inserting the new one.
-This removal is called **eviction**.
-A replacement policy—such as least-recently-used, pseudo-LRU, or random selection—chooses the victim.

-This automatic behavior is normally useful, but it creates a problem for important data.
-A frequently reused table, kernel, or model weight may be evicted by unrelated memory traffic and then fetched again later.

-## What Is Way Locking?

-**Way locking reserves one or more cache ways so normal cache replacement cannot use them.**
+The cache cannot place that block in Set 1 because the address mapping says it belongs in Set 0.
+It must choose one of Set 0's existing lines and remove it.
+That removal is called **eviction**.

+The replacement policy chooses the victim.
+A cache might approximate least-recently-used behavior, use a simpler pseudo-LRU scheme, or make another hardware-specific choice.
+The precise policy is less important here than the consequence: normal cached data has no guarantee that it will remain resident.

+Most of the time, automatic replacement is exactly what we want.
+Software accesses memory and the cache quietly tries to retain the useful parts.
+But consider a small table or a tensor tile that a kernel will reuse repeatedly.
+Unrelated traffic may map to the same sets, evict those lines, and force the important data to be fetched again.

+Now we have reached the problem that way locking is designed to solve.

+## Reserving Predictable Space Changes the Cache

+Imagine telling the cache controller:

+> Continue using three ways normally, but do not allow the replacement policy to use the fourth way.
+I want to manage that space deliberately.

-In a four-way cache, reserving one way can be visualized as:
+In a four-way cache, the result could look like this:

 | Set | Way 0 | Way 1 | Way 2 | Way 3 |
 |---:|---|---|---|---|